Lyalpha/ifuanal/docs/tutorial.rst

 ^^^^^^^^^^^^^^^^^^

 Custom bins can be added by defining a centre and radius.
-These bins will have negative bin numbers beginning at -1 in results.
+These bins will have negative bin numbers beginning at ``-1`` in results.

 As an example we make an SDSS-like 3 arcsec fibre on the galaxy nucleus: ::

   >>> cube.add_custom_bin([160.592, 166.442], 3/0.2)
-  "added custom bin -1 to the list
+  "added custom bin -1 to the list"

 where 0.2 is the pixel scale of MUSE in arcsecs.
 Once all fitting has been performed, the results for this bin (assuming it was the first or only custom bin to be added) can be accessed via the bin number -1 in the :ref:`results-dict`